-In cases where the above treatments don’t work, we can consider rubber band ligation.
+In cases where the above treatments don’t work, the patient can consider rubber band ligation.
 Applied just above the haemorrhoids, these elastic rings serve to cut off the blood supply and cause the piles to drop off.

-To avoid piles, follow these three prevention tips:
+To avoid piles, here are some prevention tips:

 Increase your fibre intake.
 Health Promotion Board (HPB) recommends a daily intake of 26g of fibre for men and 20g for women – this equates to two servings of fruit and two servings of vegetables per day.